mizztgc/infinitas-for-linux/README.md

 # Konaste Linux (formerly Infinitas for Linux)
-An unofficial method of playing KONAMI Amusement Game Station (Konaste/コナステ) games on Linux, written in Bash (Distribution package branch)
+An unofficial method of playing KONAMI Amusement Game Station (Konaste/コナステ) games on Linux, written in Bash

-### **WARNING: THIS BRANCH IS FOR THE VERSION OF KONASTE LINUX INTENDED TO BE INSTALLED AS A SYSTEM PACKAGE.
-AS SUCH, IT DOES NOT ALLOW FOR THE CREATION OF ICONS, DESKTOP LAUNCHERS, ETC.**

 ## DISCLAIMER:

 This script is in no way affiliated with, endorsed, nor supported by KONAMI Amusement.
 All games require a KONAMI ID to play, and most games require a subscription to their respective basic course subscriptions in order to access their full versions.
-This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions.
+This script will NOT allow you to gain access to things you aren't paying for, nor will the script developer assist you with such actions. *Play at your own risk.*

 Due to Wine's nature, some games may exhibit severe issues not present on Windows.
 This script ***only*** does the bare minimum to get these games working on Linux.

-*Play at your own risk.*

 ## WHAT DOES THIS SCRIPT DO?